Maternal Fetal Medicine Subspecialist

 - Undergo a pre-employment National Police Check.

-- Comply with Canberra Health Services Credentialing and scope of clinical practice requirements for medical professionals
+- Comply with Canberra Health Services Medical and Dental Appointments Advisory Committee (MDAAC) credentialing and scope of clinical practice requirements for medical professionals.

-The reference number to include in your application is H24_4911
+The reference number to include in your application is H25_4911

 Note: Please use the online platform to submit your application.
 It will not be accepted via email.